Covid-19 Vaccine: A Year in the Making and Why You Should Take It

 He raised the alarm and noted that what he had sequenced was a coronavirus similar to the deadly SARS and MERS, which kills 1 in 3 people.
 But this was a little different: whereas SARS and MERS made people deathly ill before they became infectious, COVID-19 is infectious even before it causes symptoms.
 It turns out that this class of Coronavirus (COVID-19) is different: although it’s not as deadly as the virus that causes SARS or MERS, it is 5x more infectious and 12x more deadly than the flu virus.
 And people who have no symptoms and don’t even know they’re sick can spread it.

 Dr. Zhang released the genetic sequence through an Australian colleague to an online forum, even though his government saw that as a crime.
 Scientists from around world picked it up and began working on a vaccine.

-In an unprecedented scientific effort around the globe, we now have a half-dozen highly effective vaccines in less than a year, two of which are currently approved for use in the United States.
+In an unprecedented scientific effort around the globe, we now have a half-dozen highly effective vaccines in less than a year, three of which are currently approved for use in the United States.

 Reasons why the vaccine could be developed in less than a year